shamimdewan390/codes/cicd.md

 ```

-## run php command you want to run
+## Run php command you want to run